ICC arrest warrants for Russian leaders: Possible travel to a state party

 On 30 August, Ukraine requested Mongolian authorities to arrest Putin if he visited the country.
 ICC spokesperson Fadi el-Abdalla said that states parties to the Rome Statute "have the obligation to cooperate in accordance with the Chapter IX of the Rome Statute" and that "In case of non-cooperation, ICC judges may make a finding to that effect and inform the Assembly of States Parties of it.
 It is then for the Assembly to take any measure it deems appropriate."
 However, Putin visited Mongolia on 2 September, and was not arrested.
 After failure to make the arrest, Mongolia was described as complicit in Putin's war crimes.
 In October 2024, the ICC referred Mongolia to its oversight body, the Assembly of States Parties.
 A request from Mongolia to the ICC to appeal this decision was rejected the following month.

-Mongolia is landlocked and only borders Russia and China, which would make the delivery of Putin to the Hague after his hypothetical arrest extremely difficult.
+Mongolia is landlocked and only borders Russia and China (both of whom are not ICC parties and are important economic partners with the country), which would make the delivery of Putin to the Hague after his hypothetical arrest politically difficult.